Giving Back to the Community

 With our headquarters in Stamford, Connecticut, Tradition is proud to support local charities, like Pacific House, which is committed to providing a safe overnight shelter for homeless men and young adults.
 Pacific House also provides a wide range of support services to assist both men and women (via their day program only) in achieving their highest level of self-sufficiency so that they might lead more fulfilling lives.
 Over the years, Pacific House has positively impacted the lives of thousands of Fairfield County citizens.

 The Arc Westchester is the largest agency in Westchester County supporting children, teens and adults with intellectual and developmental disabilities, including individuals on the autism spectrum, and their families.
 Our mission is to provide innovative supports for children and adults with developmental disabilities and their families, to build independence, achieve personal goals and strengthen community participation.
-Our vision is a world of opportunity where people with developmental disabilities live, work, learn and contribute.
+Our vision is a world of opportunity where people with developmental disabilities live, work, learn

 All Hands Volunteers is a US-based non-profit organization that addresses the immediate and long-term needs of communities impacted by natural disasters by engaging and leveraging volunteers, partner organizations and local communities.
 Our vision is to demonstrate the power and value of volunteer service through the tangible work done, the hope it brings to suffering communities and the transformative experiences it provides for volunteers.